What this is:

-The Bridging Project runs at Mere Youth Development Centre on a Tuesday evenings 6:30 - 9pm - we also provide transport from Tisbury and surrounding villages
+Sessions run at Mere Youth Centre from 6:30-9:00pm every Tuesday night and we provide transport from Tisbury and surrounding villages.